The Power of Social Norms: How Initial Responses to Toxicity Shape Conversations on Twitter: Methodology

 \section{Methodology}

-We use multivariate regression analysis to test the hypotheses regarding the bystander effect in our dataset.
+We use multivariate regression analysis to test our hypotheses.
 Below, we explain our dependent, independent, and control variables in detail.

-\textbf{Independent Variables} We define the following independent variables: (1)~\emph{users\_before\_toxic:} the number of unique users engaged in the conversation before the first toxic comment occurred.
+\textbf{Independent Variables:} The following independent variables are defined: (1)~\emph{users\_before\_toxic:} the number of unique users engaged in the conversation before the first toxic comment occurred.
 Examples of such tweets are colored in green in Figure~\ref{fig:twittergraph}.
-Note that even though some replies are at the higher level in the conversation tree, it does not necessarily mean that they occurred before the first toxic comment.
-Similarly, some replies might be at the lower depth level in the conversation tree, but can still be posted after the first toxic comment.
-Consequently, this variable has been computed by chronologically ordering all tweets in the conversation from the oldest to the youngest, and then calculating the number of unique users that posted tweets older than the first toxic tweet.
-For this variable, we could instead use the number of followers that victims have, but knowing that their accounts are public implies that there might be more people observing the conversation.
-Furthermore, followers might be observing the conversation, however, as they do not engage in the conversation before the first toxic tweet, it is hard to claim that they are interested in this conversation.
+Note that even though some replies are at a higher level in the conversation tree, it does not necessarily mean that they occurred before the first toxic comment.
+For example, it is visible in Figure~\ref{fig:twittergraph} that the second layer of the tree contains both green and unlabeled nodes.
+Even though some of the unlabeled nodes are positioned higher in the tree structure, they are still posted later than the green nodes in lower levels of the tree.
+Consequently, this variable was computed by chronologically ordering all tweets in the conversation from the oldest to the youngest and then calculating the number of unique users that posted tweets older than the first toxic tweet.
+Note that, on Twitter, with every new post, notifications are sent to users who have already participated in the discussion.
+For this variable, we could instead use the number of followers each victim has, but knowing that their accounts are public suggests that more people might be observing the conversation.
+Furthermore, followers might be observing the conversation; however, because they did not engage before the first toxic tweet, it is hard to claim they are interested in it.
 Therefore, we use the number of followers as a control variable in our regression models.
 (2)~\emph{reply\_toxicity:} the toxicity score of the first comment posted that is a direct reply to the first toxic comment in the conversation, e.g., circled in green in Figure~\ref{fig:twittergraph}.